Sci-geek/ArduinoDataLogger/README.md

 # ArduinoDataLogger
-Data logger using the Adafruit 10-DOF IMU Breakout and SD card shild.
+Data logging shild using the Adafruit 10-DOF IMU Breakout and arduino SD card shild.
+The example code is made for arduino uno but can be modified to used on almost any arduino.
+*The Program is large with all the Librays so it will somtimes have a warning about not enugh memeory.
+It still has enugh to function proporly.*

 Adafruit 10-DOF- https://www.adafruit.com/products/1604

 Adafruit Data Logging shield for Arduino- https://www.adafruit.com/products/1141

 #Librarys to download